fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 The top most activties of the energy sector include the use of natural gas, non-fuel combustion, Gas oil, Lpg, Coal, gas flare, Opg, Msw, Coke oven gas, and Fuel oil for power stations, refineries, and manufacturing of solid fuels.

-## Top 10 Land-related activities that contributed to greenhouse gase emission (by end-users.
+## Top 10 Land use -related activities that contributed to greenhouse gase emission (by end-users.
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10LandActivities-by%20Endusers.png)

-The top most land-related activties include Non-fuel-combustion and Biomass
+The top most land use -related activties include Non-fuel-combustion and Biomass.

+Non-fuel consumption - Drainage of organic soils releases CO2 and NO2 into the atmosphere), Farming (Cropland), Wetland - Plants growing in wetlands emit methane to the atmosphere.

+Biomass - Grassland, crop land, forest land and settlements burning

 ---------

 ## References